Who Has the Most Receiving Yards and Touchdowns in NFL Playoff History?

 Let’s just go ahead and end the suspense right from the get-go.
-Jerry Rice, who most believe is the greatest wide receiver in history, is the all-time leader in receiving yards and receiving touchdowns in the NFL playoffs and it’s not even close in both categories.
+Jerry Rice, who most believe is the greatest wide receiver in history, is the all-time leader in receiving yards and touchdowns in the NFL Playoffs, and it’s not even close in both categories.

 Now, one of the reasons why Rice is the all-time postseason leader in these categories could simply be because he’s appeared in more NFL playoff games than any other wide receiver in history.
 But let’s get real.
 Jerry Rice, who’s also the all-time regular-season leader in receiving yards (22,895) and touchdowns (197), really was just that damn good.

 Oh, by the way, those 197 receiving touchdowns are part of another NFL record held by the Hall of Famer.
 Rice, who played 20 seasons with the San Francisco 49ers, Oakland Raiders, and Seattle Seahawks, has scored more touchdowns than any player in NFL history with 208.

 But even though we know Jerry Rice holds the No. 1 spot in each category listed below, we’ll still go ahead and give you the top five in each.

 Jerry Rice has played in more NFL playoff games than any wide receiver in history